When should I show up?

 Music is not worship.
 But music can certainly be a means to express worship!

 We do not intend our music or worship to be an “experience” or the cornerstone of our encouragement or faith.
 We do not believe that music motivates or induces worship.
 The motive for worship is truth, not music.

-John MacArthur says: “Since our Bible is timeless and divine truth is timeless, there’s a timelessness about our music.
+One wise pastor has said: “Since our Bible is timeless and divine truth is timeless, there’s a timelessness about our music.
 The music of the redeemed is reflective of that which is most lofty, most elevated, most exalted, most noble: the truth of God – it never changes.
 It displays elements of beauty, elements of loftiness, elements of majesty, elements of order and design consistent with God’s nature.
 It is intelligent; it is systematic; it is sequential.
 It is poetic; it is harmonic; it is rhythmic.
 It possesses resolution.
 That’s our music.
 Our music doesn’t ride the culture among the redeemed, it simply reveals the truth, and the truth never changes.”

 Our music is simply an additional means that we utilize;

 (a) to proclaim God’s glorious attributes and His grace, as revealed in His Word and

 (b) to express our love and adoration to God for who He is, what He’s done, and particularly for our salvation.
 He is worthy of all praise!

 Our goal is that every song will reflect the precepts you will hear in the preaching of the Word of God.
 The worship music at FCL is blended, offering a variety of styles including newer compositions and cherished hymns.
 All our songs are a response of one great spiritual reality: all we are, and all we have, is by God’s grace alone.

 Our hope is that the worship service at FCL is simply a response to the grace and mercy of God proclaimed in His Word and reflected in the songs we sing.